onflow/fcl-js/docs-generator/README.md

       └── index.md       # Types reference page with interfaces, type aliases, and enums
 ```

-This structure makes it easy to copy the entire output directory into the documentation project.
+### Using the Generated Documentation

+1. The documentation is structured to be directly usable in your documentation project
+2. Copy the files from the output directory to your documentation project
+3. The documentation will be immediately available in your site

+### Auto-generation Notes

-All generated files (except README.md) are ignored by git.
+All generated files are automatically generated from the source code of FCL packages and are ignored by git (except this README).
+Do not modify these files directly as they will be overwritten when documentation is regenerated.

+Instead:
+- Update the JSDoc comments in the source code
+- Customize the templates in `docs-generator/templates/`
+- Create a `docs-generator.config.js` file in the package root for custom content

 ## Customizing Templates